-This is a continuation of my original post on making a blog, but I wanted to get a little more “guide-y” with how to start a blog, as well as teach you guys all the new stuff I’ve learned, especially after I’ve now created…ugh…6 blogs within the past year?
+This is a continuation of my original post on making a blog, but I wanted to get a little more “guide-y” with how to start a blog.
+Whether you’re looking to start a fashion blog, food and recipe blog, or are just looking for a place to write your weird thoughts, here’s what I’ve learned about blogging and my tips for you, especially after I’ve now created…ugh…6 blogs within the past year?

 If you need a refresher on why you should start a blog, read the original post.
 But if you’ve got stuff to do, here’s the TL;DR version: